 - Advisor – Paolo Tasca (Founder and Executive Director of the Center for Blockchain Technology at the University College, London)

 Quant uses the SHA-256 algorithm.

 The Quant token is an ethereum-based (ERC-20) utility token.
 Being blockchain agnostic, it can also easily swap to other blockchains to meet the purpose of project.
 The Swiss Financial Market Supervisory Authority (FINMA) regulates the token as utility token intended to provide digital access to an application.

 Where to Buy Quant Token

-Quant Token is available on several exchanges.
-Listed below are some of the exchanges where you can buy QNT:
+Quant Token is also available on several exchanges.
+Listed below are some of the exchanges where you can also buy QNT:

 The Quant Network aims to enable mass adoption of the blockchain technology to create new products.
 So far, we can say the team behind this project have achieved a lot within a short time.
 It is also quite remarkable that they plan to scale their technology and are expanding Overledger gateways in preparation.
 But hopefully, we will see a much larger growth in value of QNT as more developers and enterprise adopts the Quant Network.